Extended usage¶

 PecubeXXX.vtk: This file is located in the “VTK” directory of your project.
 If loaded for 2D data plot, a window will show up and ask you which data to plot from the file.
 You can extract, for instance, the 2D spatial distribution of the temperature at a specified depth, or extract the depth of an isotherm.

 AgeXXX.vtk: This file is located in the “VTK” directory of your project.
-If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the “for all nodes” option, see Ages-tab).
+If loaded for 2D data plot, you can choose to plot the 2D spatial distribution of the erosion rate or the predicted ages, at the surface of the Pecube model (only with the “for all nodes” option, see Data tab).

-Figure 13.
-Chart’s window.
+Figure 14.
+Chart’s window.¶

-For each Pecube project, the 2D data you can plot will be listed in “Further data…” (Figure 13).
+For each Pecube project, the data you can plot will be listed in “Further data…” (Figure 14).
 However, you first need to tell PecubeGUI which pecube project you want to work with.
 To do so, click on ‘Load project…’, then a window appears and ask you to choose an input file corresponding to the Pecube project you desire to plot from.
 After loading the input file, the list below will update and show you what kind of data you can plot.
 From there you could plot:

 Age-elevation: the ages plotted against elevation.
 If you computed ages for all surface nodes of the model, then you will be asked to choose at which time step(s) you want to plot data.
-If you computed ages at specific locations and for several thermochronometers, all of them will be plotted along with observed data you provided.
-Then you will be free to show/hide data as you wish (see Figure 14).
+If you computed ages at specific locations and for several thermochronometers, all of them will be plotted along with the observed data you provided.
+Then you will be free to show/hide data as you wish (see Figure 15).

 Age-comparison: plot observed vs predicted ages.